 How much does Ronaldo earn?

-While he is the world’s richest footballer past or present, Ronaldo actually earned slightly less than Messi in 2020, according to Forbes.
+He has not always been the world's best paid player, despite being the richest footballer past or present.
+Ronaldo actually earned slightly less than Messi in 2020, according to Forbes.

 Still, Ronaldo earned a salary that is not to be sniffed at, earning a cool $117m before taxes over the course of the calendar year, just $9m below the total earnings of Messi.

-His still impressive contract at Juventus is not paying a salary ($70m) that competes with Messi or even that of PSG star Neymar.
+His still impressive contract at Juventus was not paying a salary ($70m) that competed with the deal Messi had at Barcelona at the time of the study or even that of PSG star Neymar.

-But where Ronaldo overpowers his rivals is other income sources like commercial earnings and endorsement fees.
+Where Ronaldo overpowers his rivals, though, is other income sources like commercial earnings and endorsement fees.

 In addition to his fine performances on the pitch, Ronaldo is not afraid to show off his good looks and toned physique.

 Marketing experts say that has helped him to cultivate a huge social media following, making him a commercial heavyweight pursued by the world’s biggest brands.